This page was prepared, updated, and featured throughout the month of February. It will now most likely stay relatively dormant until next year.

 Leading Black Voices | CBC Ottawa

-On February 1, CBC Ottawa has launched Leading Black Voices, a digital conversation series highlighting and celebrating the everyday thought leaders who are at the forefront of discussions impacting their community, leading initiatives to move the dial from a grassroots level, to broad sweeping change within the Black community in the areas of Health and Wellness, STEM, Urban Planning, and inspiring Immigrant journeys.
+Last February, CBC Ottawa launched Leading Black Voices, a digital conversation series highlighting and celebrating the everyday thought leaders who are at the forefront of discussions impacting their community, leading initiatives to move the dial from a grassroots level, to broad sweeping change within the Black community in the areas of Health and Wellness, STEM, Urban Planning, and inspiring Immigrant journeys.

 Visit this page all month long, as we touch on an important theme each week inspiring us to reflect on the ways in which we can collectively celebrate Black History Month everyday.